 I love my quick escapes to California.
 Napa Valley especially.
-It’s usually just what I need whether that be a change in scenery, a romantic weekend with Jake, a girls getaway with my closest friends, or a place to enjoy some exquisite wine and food.
+It’s usually just what I need whether that be a change in scenery, a romantic weekend with Jake, a girls' getaway with my closest friends, or a place to enjoy some exquisite wine and food.

-I also love to grab a latte to-go in the mornings and walk along the main streets of the different towns…downtown Napa, St. Helena, Calistoga, Yountville.
+I also love to grab a latte to-go in the mornings and walk along the main streets of the different towns…downtown Napa, St. Helena, Calistoga, and Yountville.
 It’s nice to enjoy the streets empty when the shops are just starting to open up.

 I made sure to include a coffee shop in each town so no matter where your day takes you, I’ve got you covered with the best place for a quick pick-me-up.

-1. Southside - Carneros, Yountville, South Napa
+1. Southside Century- South Napa

 The best Napa coffee shop for a sunny patio and the perfect flat white

-You’ll find cafe staples like avocado toast and pastries alongside Latin inspired plates like chilaquiles, the popular Cuban sandwich, and barbacoa bowl.
+You’ll find cafe staples like avocado toast and pastries alongside Latin-inspired plates like chilaquiles, the popular Cuban sandwich, and barbacoa bowl.

 2. Ritual Coffee Roasters – Napa (Oxbow Market)